An Introduction to Cataracts and Cataract Surgery

 Cataracts cause an overall blurring of vision.
 People, objects, and colors look hazy, cloudy, and "washed out."
 This lack of detail makes it difficult to tell time, read, watch television, see food on a plate, and walk safely indoors and outdoors.
 Surgery can usually be effective in removing cataracts.
 The National Eye Institute has provided the following photos:

-Here is what a person with normal vision sees:
+Here is what a person with regular vision sees:

 Here is what a person with cataracts sees: